The Civil Services of India are considered the backbone of the administrative structure of the Indian Government.

 UPSC recruits candidates through the Civil Services Exam for 24 services including Group A services like IAS, IPS, IFS, etc. and Group B services like DANICS, DANIPS, PPS, etc.

-The number of vacancies is indicated just below the list of services and posts for which the vacancies have been declared in the notification.
+The list of services and posts for which the UPSC vacancies have been declared in the notification.

 The services and posts for which UPSC vacancies for 2019 are likely to be declared are: